 As the late South African freedom fighter and president Nelson Mandela once said, “No country can really develop unless its citizens are educated.”
 A nation’s education system is critical to its overall economic development and success, as well as social harmony and political stability.

 K-12 schooling forms the vital foundation of a person’s education, and post-secondary studies at a college or university allow a person to gain specialized knowledge.
-Most students in the United States attend public education institutions.
+Most students in the U.S. attend public education institutions.

 How and to what extent these places are funded directly affects the quality of education, educational outcomes, facilities, extracurricular activities, and other programs.
 Private schools, colleges, and universities also somewhat rely on funding outside of fees.